11 jobs working with animals — and how much money you can make

 The day you realize you can’t make a living snuggling your pets in bed is a sad day indeed.
-But with a pile of bills to pay and a life-long connection to animals, you can consider a career where you can be surrounded by fur full-time.
+But if you have a pile of bills to pay and a lifelong connection to animals, you can consider a career where you can be surrounded by fur full time.

 A veterinarian may be the first thing you think of (followed by: “How many years of school will that require?”), but you should know that there are other opportunities out there, many of them offering a combination of crazy cute coworkers and schedules considerably more flexible than your typical 9 to 5.

 Must love dogs!
-Of course that’s a given.
-Bathing, brushing and trimming will be the main parts of your job as a dog groomer, but customer service skills (with pups, especially, but pet people, also) are definitely preferred.
-Some dogs don’t like getting their hair cut, so you’ll be tasked with making pets feel comfortable in a sometimes stressful environment, which takes the right kind of person.
+Of course, that’s a given.
+Bathing, brushing and trimming will be the main parts of your job as a dog groomer, but customer service skills (with pups especially, but pet parents, also) are definitely preferred.
+Some dogs don’t like getting their haircut, so you’ll be tasked with making pets feel comfortable in a sometimes stressful environment, which takes the right kind of person.

 Vet assistants do just that: assist the veterinarian in a variety of areas, including exams, kennel work and clinical duties.
 That person who lends a hand during the veterinary nail clipping, cleans a cage when it has been soiled by a nervous patient or helps prepare an exam room before an examination — that would be you.
 So get ready to be hands-on!

-Picking up stray animals and helping to return lost ones are just some of the ways an animal control worker, the person who works to enforce animal welfare laws in your town or city, will assist their community.
+Picking up stray animals and helping to return lost pets are just some of the ways you will assist your community as an animal control worker, the person who works to enforce animal welfare laws in your town or city.
 You should know that it’s not a role for the faint of heart: They can also deal with animal cruelty situations or animals that could be a threat to the safety of others.

 People who love particular breeds of dogs or cats will pay a pretty penny for them.
 Therefore, animal breeders can make a living raising animals to breed puppies and kittens.
 But you’re going to need to know what you’re doing, including characteristics of those breeds.
 It is also good practice to work with a veterinarian to properly care for pregnant animals and their offspring.
 The business side of things will be another responsibility.